I ordered a heavy duty clutch, why is my pedal so easy to push?

 Is it ok to use my clutch as a brake?

 What you are talking about is the age-old practice of downshifting.
-Even though we all learned that this is an acceptable way to slow down...it's really not.
+Even though we all learned that downshifting is an acceptable way to slow down, it does put unnecessary wear on the clutch .
 If a person is in the habit of driving this way, they will wear out the drive surfaces of their clutch well before they should.
 A little known fact is that a clutch is designed to torque in one direction only.
 When you downshift, you send a reverse thrust through the drive train, which causes the dampening portion of the clutch disc to torque in the wrong direction.
 This will accelerate the wear of the clutch.

 Can I sled-pull with my street dual disc clutch?